Darwin Correctional Centre

-The Darwin Correctional Centre, an Australian minimum to maximum security prison for males and females, is approximately 30 km by road from Darwin, Northern Territory, Australia.
-The centre is managed by Northern Territory Department of Correctional Services, of the Government of the Northern Territory.
-The centre detains sentenced and charged felons under Northern Territory and/or Commonwealth law.
+Darwin Correctional Centre is a minimum-to-maximum security prison approximately 30 km by road from Darwin, Northern Territory, Australia.
+It is managed by Northern Territory Correctional Services, which falls under the territory’s Department of Attorney-General and Justice.
+The prison detains felons who have been charged and sentenced under Northern Territory and/or Commonwealth law.

 Facilities

 The centre is a multi-classification prison with a capacity of 1048 prisoners of all security ratings.
 The centre was completed in 2014 and is the main reception prison in the Northern Territory, servicing most of the northern and metropolitan regions.